 Vitamin B12 fortified foods:

-- 2 tbsp fortified large flake nutritional yeast: 8 mcg
+- 2 tablespoon fortified large flake nutritional yeast: 8 mcg

 - 1 cup fortified soy milk: 3 mcg